 Cost of revenue increased by \$3.4 million in 2014 compared to 2013.
-The increase was primarily due to a \$2.4 million increase in employee-related costs associated with our increase in headcount from 43 employees as of December 31, 2013 to 73 employees as of December 31, 2014.
-The remaining increase was principally the result of a \$1.2 million increase in hosting costs and a \$0.5 million increase in messaging costs.
+The increase was primarily due to a \$2.2 million increase in employee-related costs associated with our increase in headcount from 42 employees as of December 31, 2013 to 72 employees as of December 31, 2014.
+The remaining increase was principally the result of a \$1.8 million increase in hosting and messaging costs and a \$0.2 million increase in office related expenses.
 These increases were offset by a decrease in depreciation and amortization of \$0.8 million as a result of lower amortization of software development costs and our termination of a license with a vendor.